NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 const [owner] = await ethers.getSigners();
 ```

 A `Signer` in ethers.js is an object that represents an Ethereum account.
 It's used to send transactions to contracts and other accounts.
-Here we're getting a list of the accounts in the node we're connected to, which in this case is **Hardhat Network**, and only keeping the first one.
+Here we're getting a list of the accounts in the node we're connected to, which in this case is Hardhat Network, and only keeping the first one.

 The `ethers` variable is available in the global scope.
 If you like your code always being explicit, you can add this line at the top: